bkpleb/old.github.io/index.md

 * Digital Signal Processing/Digital Image Processing: The mathematical rigor is on par with applied cryptography in all aspects.
 Just try it for yourself and you're smacked in the face with [linear system theory for continuous time systems, discrete time signals,](https://ece.uwaterloo.ca/~ssundara/courses/notes/linear_systems.pdf) systems theory, Z-transform, Laplace transform, Fourier transform, and down you go.
 Essentially engineering math.
 DSP is highly complementary to financial signal processing and can be even used to easily understand RF hacking.

 * Economics/Political Sciences: I'm a student memember at [Mises Institute](https://mises.org/) which favors the Austrian School of Economics (a school of thought).
-Though I favor this ideology the most, the understanding of markets and market dynamics has always been an interest to me ever since I met a very knowledgable mentor who was the Vice President of Citibank (Australia) in the 1980s to early 1990s.
-She asked me so many questions and made me ponder on what is fiat money, how can we change that, and so much more.
+Though I favor this ideology the most, the understanding of markets and market dynamics has always been an interest to me from a young age.
-  I'm forever grateful for her guidance and mentorship.
-Due to my notorious habit of reading, history classes were a breeze.
-Reading on systems of governance and power is always very enjoyable (don't confuse politics with understanding political behaviors, etc.).